krb5/krb5/doc/admin/admin_commands/kdb5_util.rst

     releases prior to 1.11.

 **-hash**
-    requires the database to be stored as a hash.
-If this option is not specified, the database will be stored as a btree.
+    stores the database in hash format, if using the DB2 database type.
+If this option is not specified, the database will be stored in btree format.
 This option is not recommended, as databases stored in hash format are known to corrupt data and lose principals.

 **-verbose**
     causes the name of each principal and policy to be printed as it